Flocking and Consensus

 For an overview of convergence results and some extensions, see:

-Convergence rate analysis
+Convergence rate and computation-theoretic analysis